- Email: Roy.Weatherup@lewisbrisbois.com

-Roy Weatherup is a partner in the firm’s Los Angeles office.
-He focuses his practice in the area of appellate law and is a member of the firm’s Appellate Practice Group.
+Roy Weatherup is a partner in the Los Angeles office of Lewis Brisbois and a member of the Appellate Practice.

 Mr. Weatherup is one of the most experienced appellate attorneys in California.
 As of the end of 2012, he has been responsible for 1,836 appellate briefs in 1,075 separate cases.
 Of the briefs, he has personally drafted 420.

 Mr. Weatherup is a Certified Specialist in Appellate Law, certified by the Board of Legal Specialization of the State Bar of California.

 Approximately 200 of Mr. Weatherup’s cases have resulted in published opinions (which appears to be a larger number of published decisions in civil cases than for any other lawyer in full time private practice in California).
 He has presented oral argument to state and federal appellate courts over 900 times.